-These citywide advisory boards provide advice and counsel to the council/commission.
+These citywide advisory boards provide advice and counsel to the Council/Commission.
 The board also implements and participates in youth-identified community initiatives.
-For more information, view the League's Youth Council Development Guide, available on the League's website at bit.ly/3dlob5T.
+For more information, view the League's "Youth Council Development Guide," available via FLCityWeek.com.

 Allow for shadowing.
 Work with teachers to match students with city leaders and department heads.
 Provide materials to help students prepare for and understand job requirements.